MerrionComputing/EventsSourcing-on-Azure-Functions/README.md

 For production use and especially for higher volume streams there is an Azure [Tables](https://docs.microsoft.com/en-us/rest/api/storageservices/summary-of-table-service-functionality) back end that I recommend be used.

-Alternatively, because an event stream is an inherently append only system the storage technology underlying it is [AppendBlob](https://docs.microsoft.com/en-us/rest/api/storageservices/append-block) - a special type of Blob storage which only allows for blocks to be appended to the end of the blob.
+Alternatively, because an event stream is an inherently append only system the storage technology underlying can be [AppendBlob](https://docs.microsoft.com/en-us/rest/api/storageservices/append-block) - a special type of Blob storage which only allows for blocks to be appended to the end of the blob.
 Each blob can store up to 50,000 events and the container path can be nested in the same way as any other Azure Blob storage.

-The choice of storage technology and storage target is switchable by a configuration setting on the application.
+The choice of storage technology and storage target is switchable by a configuration setting on the application, on a per domain/entity basis.

 The [azure functions](https://azure.microsoft.com/en-us/services/functions/) code is based on version 2.0 of the azure functions SDK and is written in C#.

-## Comparison to other event sourcing technologies
+## Comparison to other event sourcing implementations

 In this library the state of an entity has to be retrieved on demand - this is to allow for the functions application to be spun down to nothing and indeed for multiple independent azure functions applications to use the same underlying event stream without having to have any "always on" consistency service.